 We headed south, down the San Pedrito Highway and started looking for the best four spots to test.
 Our first one came up across the road from a house we all passed many times during the clean up.
 It was right near the start.
 He almost lost his flip flops a couple of times there.

 Moving on down the road, we hit an area that was close to a couple of houses, and Grand Baymen on the other side of the runway.

 Next came near the tennis court area of the San Pedro Fitness Club.
 We made sure to pick the worst looking areas.

 The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017.
-The picture below was on October 10th, 2017 taken from the roof of the fitness club.
+The picture below was on October 10th, 2017 taken from the roof of the Fitness Club.
 The picture above to the left, the white building, was that very roof where I took the picture below.
-Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Asociation San Pedro Chapter clean-up campaign.
+Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Association San Pedro Chapter clean-up campaign.
 Amazing how the story unfolds.

-While the San Pedrito Highway is vastly improved, it does look like a lot of what was remaining somehow made its way back into the wetlands – not good.
+While the San Pedrito Highway has vastly improved, it does look like a lot of what was remaining somehow made it’s way back into the wetlands – not good.
 Another full out clean up of this area is needed, as you can see, from the following two pictures.
 Which big entity is willing to take this on and help finish this important project?

 A soon as we were done we zipped down to Consolidated Water to deliver the bottles to Ishmael.
 I will contact him soon to get the results.

 I had to snap an outside pic because it looks pretty around the water plant.
 Click the link if you want to know how our system works.
 You can also see more pictures and read two great reviews of the Consolidated Water Belize plant tour.